sanity-io/sanity-plugin-content-calendar/README.md

   if (!revision) {
-    // Here we have a situation where the scheduled revision does not exist console.error("Could not find document revision to publish", metadata);
+    // Here we have a situation where the scheduled revision does not exist
+    // This can happen if the document was deleted via Studio or API without
+    // unscheduling it first.
+    console.error("Could not find document revision to publish", metadata);
     return;
   }